What is Local Housing Allowance (LHA)? (And What Do Landlords Need to Know)

 What Landlords Need To Know About Local Housing Allowance

 The benefits system is currently undergoing some big changes and landlords are understandably nervous that taking on tenants in receipt of LHA might mean that they have problems collecting the rent.
-Below are the more important things that landlords need to know if they have a tenant on housing benefit.
+Below are the more important things that landlords need to know if they have a tenant on housing benefits.

 Can A Landlord Be Paid Directly?